AnnaGor88/AnnaGor88/README.md

 - 👋 Hi, I’m Anna Goriacheva and i'm a Developer
 - 👀 I’m interested in computer science, design and modern technologies.
-- 🌱 I’m currently learning html/css and javascript.
-In the past i studied C++
+- 🌱 I’m currently learning Kotlin.
+In the past i studied C++, html/css, javascript and Java.
-- 💞️ I’m looking to collaborate on Front-end developer position
+- 💞️ I’m looking to collaborate on Android developer position
 - 📫 How to reach me goryachevaanny@gmail.com

 <!---